-On April 26, to reverse the net neutrality rules it enacted under the leadership of Obama-era chairman Tom Wheeler.
+On April 26, the FCC announced a new plan to reverse the net neutrality rules it enacted under the leadership of Obama-era chairman Tom Wheeler.
 This rules proposal, which the FCC is calling "Restoring Internet Freedom," will change or remove the "common carrier" regulations the FCC enforced on Internet Service Providers, which were introduced in 2015.
 Those regulations put certain rules on what ISPs were allowed to do—the most common example is protecting us from internet "fast lanes," where conceivably an ISP like Comcast could throttle Netflix's bandwidth while promoting its own streaming service, or charge for "tiers" of internet access much like a cable package.

 "Restoring Internet Freedom" is a catchy slogan.
 It's hard to argue against freedom, and the FCC can title its new rules proposal that because net neutrality is a pretty complicated issue.
 But there are two different interpretations of "freedom" at play here.
 Net neutrality's interpretation of freedom is meant to secure an open internet, where all data is treated equally, and it places regulations on ISPs to accomplish that goal.
 The new "Restoring Internet Freedom" proposal is about freeing those corporations from regulation, calling net neutrality protections "a massive and unprecedented shift in favor of government control of the internet."